What is a Rhinoplasty?

 How do you do a rhinoplasty?

-There is no “standard” rhinoplasty.
+There is no “standard” rhinoplasty in Michigan.
 Each operation is unique in that it must be personalized to the specific anatomic components involved and the desires of the patient.
 Dr. Sufyan will select the best incision, approach, and technique to achieve the desired surgical goal.
 Rhinoplasty is usually done as an outpatient procedure under either general or local anesthesia.
 The incisions are typically made within the nostrils but in more difficult cases, may be made across the base of the nose.
 The underlying bone and cartilage is reduced, augmented, or repositioned to create a newly shaped structure.

 What is involved in the procedure?